Cajac/picoCTF-Writeups/picoCTF_2019/Reverse_Engineering/vault-door-1.md

 ```

 To get the flag we need to add 'picoCTF{' in the beginning and an '}' at the end.

+For additional information, please see the references below.

 ## References